 With online shopping at an all-time high, 68% of retailers are investing in things like single views of inventory, mobile inventory lookups, and RFID technology to help improve their inventory management, as well as their omnichannel customer experience.

-Omnichannel strategies are also affecting the way retailers approach in-store layouts, with 45% of businesses making improvements this year.
+Omnichannel strategies are also affecting the way retailers approach in-store layouts, with 45% of businesses making improvements in the year.
 From smart dressing rooms and customer Wi-Fi to digital kiosks, retailers are catering their store experiences to meet the demands of their shoppers.

 Over the past 24 months, new in-store marketing technologies have allowed retailers to interact with their customers in new ways.
 For 53% of retailers, that means improving the store experience through technologies like clienteling and endless aisle, digital signage, and proximity-based marketing.